-The 4 Best VIPKid Props for EVERY LEVEL
+The 4 Best VIPKid Props for ANY LEVEL

-Once you are a VIPKid teacher, you can request to join the VIPKID-Videos & Props Facebook group.
+Once you’re a VIPKid teacher, you can request to join the VIPKID-Videos & Props Facebook group.
 By joining, you gain access to a huge database of free printable character files.
 (That’s where I found my Meg, Mike, Dino printables as well as the other VIPKid printable characters.)

 When I first started teaching, I bought a set of shape flashcards from the Dollar Tree.
 But I quickly discovered that the introductory set didn’t have all of the shapes I needed for my upper level students.

 So, I ended up creating a set of shape posters and flashcards that includes the basic shapes as well as parallelogram and trapezoid.
 This provided me with all of the shapes I needed without having to buy another set of flashcards for those two shapes.